kjspring/stress-detection-wearable-devices/README.md

 The following preprocessing steps are performed on the raw data:

 1. Import the raw data from pickle files and store them as `SubjectData` objects using the `subject_data_import` function.
-2. Store all subject data into a list of `SubjectData` objects for easier use.
-3. Extract wrist data and store it in a list.
+2. Extract wrist data
-4. Clean and process the raw data using the Neurokit2 library.
+3. Clean and process the raw data using the Neurokit2 library.
 The processing includes filtering, finding peaks, and other necessary steps to prepare the data for further analysis and model training.
 5. Selected differentiable features based on graphical analysis
 	* 'EDA_Phasic'
-6. The pickled data is saved and loaded using the `joblib` library, and Google Drive was mounted to access the data stored there.
-7. **Loading pickled data**: The pickled data was loaded using the `joblib` library, and Google Drive was mounted to access the data stored there.
-8. **Computing features**: The `compute_features` function was used to compute the mean and standard deviation of EDA over different time intervals (5 and 10 minutes) using the rolling function.
+6. **Computing features**: The `compute_features` function was used to compute the mean and standard deviation of EDA over different time intervals (5 and 10 minutes) using the rolling function.
 This function was then applied to each dataframe in the list.
 9. **Standardization**: The data was standardized using the `MinMaxScaler` from the `sklearn.preprocessing` library.
 The scaler was applied to the computed features for each subject.
 10. **Train-test split and downsampling**: The data was split into training, testing, and validation sets by subject.
 The dataset was then downsampled to a target frequency of 4 Hz.
 The train-test split was performed using a 80-20 ratio, and the remaining training data was further split into training and validation sets with a 75-25 ratio.
 11. **Data generators**: Data generators were created using the `TimeseriesGenerator` from the `tensorflow.keras.preprocessing.sequence` library.
 The generators were created for training, validation, and testing data with a sequence length of 5 minutes and a batch size of 64.